collective-soundworks/collective-soundworks.github.io/docs/tutorials/state-manager.md

 - A _user defined_ name, here `'globals'` and `'player'`.
 - A schema definition, here `globalsSchema` and `playerSchema`.

-This signature allows to define a simple user friendly named for creating and attaching shared state, but also allows to register the same schema under different names.
+This signature allows to define simple user-friendly names for creating and attaching shared state, but also to register the same schema under different names.

 Now that our schemas are registered into the `server.stateManager`, we safely can create new instances of `SharedState`s based on these schemas.

 ## Create and attach shared states

 Let's first create our `globals` shared state based on the schema declaration we defined in `src/server/schemas/globals.js`.
 As explained above, we want this shared state to be unique across the entire application so that all clients share the same values.
-Typically, this can be achieved by creating the state server-side (i.e. the server is thus the _owner_ of the state), and let clients `attach` to the state (i.e. they have full access to the shared state values but do not own it).
+This is achieved by _creating_ the state on the server-side (i.e. the server is thus the _owner_ of the state), and by _attaching_ all clients to this state (i.e. they have full access to the shared state values but do not own it).

 While this distinction between `create` and `attach` can be a bit confusing at first this will get more clear writing the code.
-So, add following line into the `src/server/index.js` to create the `globals` shared state from its registered definition:
+So, add following line into the `src/server/index.js` to create the `globals` shared state:

 ```js {4-5}
 // src/server/index.js